OmegaAOL/cerulean/README.md

 <img width="912" height="385" alt="cerulean-git-NEW" src="https://github.com/user-attachments/assets/6d494e83-05fe-4fa0-b967-ceac51333974" />

+# OS compatibility

+**Windows:** Official minimum is Windows 98, can run on Windows 95 with MattKC's backport.
+Windows 2000 or higher is recommended as it provides a much better experience.
+**Mac OS and Linux:** Supported with WINE.
+No reported problems.

 # What Cerulean can do (so far)

 - Accounts: Logging in (2FA supported), resetting password,